tony-aw/tinycodet/README.md

-# 5 String functions
+# 4 String functions

-## 5.1 Matrix joining
+## 4.1 Matrix joining

-The `tinyoperators` package adds a tiny additional function to `stringi`:
+The `tinyoperations` package adds a tiny additional function to `stringi`:

 `stri_join_mat` (and their aliases `stri_c_mat` and `stri_paste_mat`).